 We recognise that acting in collaboration with other food businesses can potentially have more impact than tackling issues alone.
-In addition to its membership of FNET, Greencore therefore continues to work with other businesses and stakeholders through the SEDEX Supplier Forum ("SSF"), and maintains links with the Gangmasters and Labour Abuse Authority ("GLAA") the Association of Labour Providers ("ALP"), Hope For Justice and Stronger Together.
+In addition to its membership of FNET, Greencore therefore continues to work with other businesses and stakeholders through the SEDEX Supplier Forum ("SSF"), and maintains links with the Gangmasters and Labour Abuse Authority ("GLAA") the Association of Labour Providers ("ALP"), Hope for Justice and Stronger Together.

-Greencore has also signed up to support the Co-Op's Bright Future Scheme as announced by Co-Op in March 2017 and will provide employment opportunities to victims of modern slavery.
+During FY17 Greencore signed up to support the Co-Op's Bright Future Scheme as announced by Co-Op in March 2017 and the Bright Futures programme has commenced at three of our sites.